 This Italian pizza translates to Four Seasons and is a unique pizza.
 The toppings represent the season’s foods and are added in each quadrant.
 A quarter of the pizza is Summer and has tomatoes and basil.
 Fall has mushrooms.
 Winter has ham and olives, while Spring has artichokes.

 You know it, you love it, it’s pepperoni.
 If we could eat this one every day, we would.
 At least I would.
 Feeling like we don’t need to write another word about this one.

 Meat Lover’s Pizza

-A heart meaty delight, a Meat Lover’s Pizza has pepperoni, sausage, ham, ground beef, and probably any other carne you want to add.
+A heart meaty delight, a Meat Lover’s Pizza has pepperoni, Italian sausage, ham, ground beef, and probably any other carne you want to add.
 Bacon?
 Sure.
 Chicken?
 Maybe.
 You might want to talk to your cardiologist if you eat this pizza often.

 Spring pizza is a fresh pizza made with local ingredients available in Spring.